 - There is the introduction of the ‘disorder of sex development’ (meaning ‘intersex people’) subtype in both the adult and child sections.

-- (probably the most problematic section) Transvestic Fetishism still exists as a category, but with a new name ‘Transvestic Disorder’ and with the new specifier of Blanchard’s ‘Autogynephilia’.
-The APA seems to be engaging in an exercise of rhetorical gymnastics: “We are proposing that the DSM-V make a distinction between paraphilias and paraphilic disorders”.) etc… read the whole section here.
+- Transvestic Fetishism has been given a new name ‘Transvestic Disorder’ and with the new specifier of Blanchard’s much debated ‘Autogynephilia’.
+The APA notes: “We are proposing that the DSM-V make a distinction between paraphilias and paraphilic disorders”.) etc… read the whole section here.

 - in diagnosing children, “The Workgroup recommended that “strong desire” replace “repeatedly stated desire” to capture some children who, in a coercive environment, may not verbalize the desire to be of the other gender.”